supersambo/papis-tui/README.md

 - ...

 # Configuration
 `papis-tui` is configured via a YAML configuration file in your papis config folder (something like `~/.config/papis/papistui.yaml`).
 Configuration options are not yet documented extensively.
 However when starting papis-tui without a config file in place, it will offer to create a default config file, which is a good starting point to tinker around.
-Alternatively, you can also check out my personal config file [here](https://gist.github.com/supersambo/e90c034393fee09842c7d108b6ff00cc).
+Alternatively, you can also check out config file used for the screencast above [here](https://gist.github.com/supersambo/e90c034393fee09842c7d108b6ff00cc).

 ## Configure display styles
 `papis-tui` offers two different styles for displaying information about the documents in your library. 'multiline' mimicks papis native tui and displays information about documents on several lines, whereas 'table' shows information in columns on one line per document.
 I personally prefer 'multiline', which is why 'table'-style is somewhat neglected.
 The default display style can be configured in the `documentlist` section of your config file like this: